README

 - Makes the Panels, Popup menus and the Expo transparent so that the desktop background image effects are visible

-- Allows you to adjust the color saturation of the background overlay.
+- Allows you to adjust the color saturation of the Cinnamon components.
 You can reduced saturation all the way down to gray scale

-- You can use general settings for Popups/Panels/Overview/Expo or use unique settings for each
+- You can use general settings for Popups/Panels/Overview/Expo/Background or use unique settings for each

 Requirements